Irvel/cmdv-paste-claude/README.md

 2. Saves it as a PNG file in a temp directory
 3. Replaces the clipboard contents with a file reference

-This allows you to paste images directly into Claude Code using Cmd+V.

 ## Requirements

 - macOS 13.0+
-- Accessibility permissions (required to monitor keyboard events)
+- Accessibility permissions (required to detect clipboard changes)

 ## Building